 There is a focus every November on Chronic Obstructive Pulmonary Disease (COPD), with World COPD Day taking place on 17th November.
 COPD is a lifelong condition.
 This means that COPD at work can be an important aspect of your life if you suffer with the disease.

 COPD is a major cause of disability and death; thousands of people die each year from work-related lung diseases and in many cases due to exposures that took place many years before.
 COPD describes a number of breathing problems where there is damage to the breathing tubes and air sacs within the lung.
 Breathing in certain dusts, fumes, chemicals, or gases in the workplace can cause serious long term lung damage.
+People who have asbestosis, a lung disease caused by asbestos, may develop COPD as a complication.

 COPD at Work: What Your Employer Can Do